-- for an eligible health care recipient. - permissible by the Internal Revenue Service (IRS); - medically necessary. - not reimbursable by your health insurance and/or Welfare Fund; and - not for the payment of health insurance premiums. - The HCFSA Program utilizes IRS Publication 502 as a reference for examples of eligible expenses.
+- for an eligible health care recipient; - permissible by the Internal Revenue Service (IRS); - medically necessary; - not reimbursable by your health insurance and/or Welfare Fund; and - not for the payment of health insurance premiums. - The HCFSA Program utilizes IRS Publication 502 as a reference for examples of eligible expenses.
 Please note that certain items indicated in IRS Publication 502 may not be eligible under IRC 213.

-Amounts paid for OTC drugs will be qualified medical expenses eligible for tax-free reimbursement from your HCFSA, except sunscreens nutritional supplements and vitamins unless prescribed by a doctor for treating a medical condition.
-The table below shows examples of eligible and ineligible OTC expenses.
+Amounts paid for OTC drugs will be qualified medical expenses eligible for tax-free reimbursement from your HCFSA, except sunscreens, nutritional supplements, and vitamins, unless prescribed by a doctor for treating a medical condition.
+The table below shows examples of eligible expense sand expenses that are eligible with documentation.

-Over-the-Counter Items That are Eligible Over-the-Counter Items That are Eligible with a Prescription or a letter of medical Necessity

-Acid controllers Respiratory treatments Sunscreens

-Anti-itch medicines Sleep aids Nutritional supplements
+e-Counter Items t are Eligible Over-the-Counter Items That are Eligible with a Prescription or a Letter of Medical Necessity Acid controllers Anti-itch medicines Antihistamines Baby rash ointments/ creams Cold sore remedies Cough medicines Digestive aids Laxatives Menstrual care products Motion sickness products Pain relievers Respiratory treatments Sleep aids Bandages Braces and supports Contact lens supplies/solutions First aid supplies Insulin Reading glasses Thermometers Walkers Wheelchairs Sunscreens Nutritional supplements Vitamins

-Antihistamines Bandages Vitamins

-Baby rash ointments/creams Braces and supports

-Cold sore remedies Contact lens supplies/solutions

-Cough medicines First aid supplies

-Digestive aids Insulin

-Laxatives Reading glasses

-Menstrual care products Thermometers

-Motion sickness products Walkers

-Pain relievers Wheelchairs